Sara Scuderi

+Sara Scuderi in Tosca, 1945 (photo with dedication).

 Sara Scuderi (December 11, 1906 – December 24, 1987) was an Italian opera singer.
 She sang widely in Italy and Europe (most notably in the Netherlands), having had a seven-year contract at La Scala, "where she received high praise for her interpretations of the most well-known operas".

 Biography

+Sara Scuderi as Santuzza in Cavalleria rusticana, Teatro Carlo Felice, Genoa, may 1942 (photo with dedication).